 Aloe vera has been used in skincare for centuries, loved for its nourishing and healing properties, not to mention as an all-out superstar for soothing sunburns.
-But its benefits don’t end there.
+But aloe vera's skin benefits don’t end there.
 Discover everything there is to know about this skin superfood, and how adding aloe vera to your skincare could be a real game-changer.

 Aloe vera is derived from the aloe plant—a succulent which typically thrives in dry conditions, including India, Africa, South America, Mexico, and parts of North America.
 It gets its scientific name, Aloe Barbadensis, from Barbados where it was grown and harvested for its yellow sap.
 It’s also known as the “plant of immortality” because it can live and bloom without soil.
 Aloe vera is just one out of 400 species of aloe plant.